 As there are more and more businesses on Instagram, people’s consumer demands are naturally increasing.
 Instagram wants to make it easy to promote products – and easy to buy them, too.
-So if you’re a small business owner selling goods, it’s time you take advantage of the latest Instagram shopping feature, which is available in 35+ countries and counting.
+So if you’re a small business owner selling goods, it’s time you take advantage of the latest shoppable Instagram feature, which is available in 46 countries now.

 Ready to enable shopping on Instagram?
 Then read this how-to guide now or bookmark it for future reference, where I’ll walk you through the exact steps you need to tag products on Instagram and earn more💲with shoppable posts in your feed, and your Stories.

 How To Add Shoppable Tags on Instagram

-OK, Olga, people can shop on Instagram now – why should I care?
+OK, Olga, so Instagram is shoppable now – why should I care?

 The thing is, up until recently, if you wanted to run a business on Instagram and sell products, the only way you could do that was to drive traffic from Instagram Stories (given you’re a lucky account with 10K+ followers) or through putting a URL in your short bio (and having to frequently update it whenever a new offer is out).

 In other words, the buyer journey has been very long, and the struggle for small businesses to scale their sales – very, very real.

 With shoppable Instagram, however, you can now create a “one-tap” shop, allowing people to buy your products with a single tap of a finger.
 And what’s more – you don’t even need to be a big account to be able to do that.
 In fact, even if you’re a small Etsy shop, it’s still possible to enable shoppable Instagram product tagging.